• Home

 Cutting out of the back makes it easy to light the pumpkin for a few reasons.
 First, you can position a small battery-operated light so much easier than if you're trying to drop it in the top.

 Second, you can actually light your pumpkin with a bulb.
-Just cut a little notch out for the cord and use one of these corded bulbs.
-You'll get a much brighter light, making your design shine so much brighter!
+Just cut a little notch out for the cord and use this corded light socket.
+You’ll get a much brighter light, making your design shine so much brighter!

 Pumpkin carving tip: The master pumpkin carver said the easiest way to clean out a pumpkin is to use an old CD.